 Riverside Roller Rink (No. 1) Riverside Roller Rink (No. 2) Riverside Arena (No. 3) 1947 Riverside Arena (No 3) 1950

-Riverside Roller Rink (No. 1) was opened on May 30, 1940.
-It was built with tin walls, a canvas roof and a portable floor.
+Riverside Roller Rink (No. 1) was opened on May 30, 1940, by Lionel E. and Leonella E. LaMay.
+It was built with tin walls, a canvas roof and a portable wood floor.
 It was actually a tent!
-On July 24, 1940, after being open for only six weeks, a severe storm with 60 mile per hour winds blew the rink down.
-The area was mostly farmland at the time.
+On July 24, 1940, after being open for only six weeks, a severe storm with 60 mile per hour winds destroyed the rink.

 Riverside Roller Rink (No. 1)

-Riverside Roller Rink (No. 1) was opened on May 30, 1940.
-It was built with tin walls, a canvas roof and a portable floor.
+Riverside Roller Rink (No. 1) was opened on May 30, 1940, by Lionel E. and Leonella E. LaMay.
+It was built with tin walls, a canvas roof and a portable wood floor.
 It was actually a tent!
-On July 24, 1940, after being open for only six weeks, a severe storm with 60 mile per hour winds blew the rink down.
-The area was mostly farmland at the time.
+On July 24, 1940, after being open for only six weeks, a severe storm with 60 mile per hour winds destroyed the rink.

 |